CH-Earth/summa/docs/howto/summa_configuration.md

 1. file with all the model decisions, that is, the various model decisions that determine how summa will be configured for a particular model applications (`M_DECISIONS`).

 The paths that follow are briefly explained in the configuration file for the test case.
 The `meta` files provide metadata for model parameters.
 Often these values will remain the same for different model simulations (for example, we use a fixed set of metadata files for the test applications).
 The next set of files (beginning with `LOCAL_ATTRIBUTES`) provide location- and application-specific information.
 The final line provides a prefix for the model output files that can be used to identify your simulation.

+## SUMMA output files

+For now, the user is referred to the IDL plotting files in `<localApplications>/verification` to get a description of the SUMMA output files.